Hiranyaloka/mt-plugin-moredata/README.markdown

 You can put your data block in the middle of the content (but then don't forget the close tag).

-Hash key-value pairs should be put on their own line.
+Hash key-value pairs should be put on their own line (separated by a line return).
 Blank lines between sets of key-value pairs are ignored.
+The following syntax is acceptable:

+    ---first= one, two, three
+    ---second= snow => white
+    ruby => red
+    ...

+In other words, array items are separated by a comma (or whatever your default setting is), and keys are separated by their values by a "fat comma" (or whatever you set in plugin settings), but each key-value pair in a named group must be separated by a line return.

 The data is processed with Text::CSV allowing whitespace and double quoted strings.